scottux/game-lib/README.md

 Represents a player's hand or a discard pile.

-- Cards: The set of cards in this hand.
+- The hand is a collection of Card.
+- addCard(card) If not over the limit, adds a card to the hand.
 - getSortedValues() Returns the values of the hand sorted low to high.
 - toString(hand) For output.
+- toHtml(hand) Helpful in output.

 ### Die